Fanglanc/HGGAN/README.md

 ## Overview

 Urban land use planning requires balancing multiple and often competing objectives, including spatial accessibility, functional balance, environmental quality, and urban resilience.
 Existing deep generative approaches commonly represent urban layouts as raster grids and rely primarily on convolutional architectures.
 While effective at capturing local spatial regularity, these approaches provide limited support for modeling long-range relationships such as functional complementarity, transportation connectivity, and land use compatibility across distant locations.
 Evaluation presents a second challenge.
-Distributional similarity alone does not determine whether a generated plan is coherent from a planning perspective: two plans with similar land use proportions may differ substantially in spatial fragmentation, service accessibility, environmental exposure, functional balance, or resilience.
+Distributional similarity alone does not determine whether a generated plan is coherent from a planning perspective: two plans with similar land use proportions may differ substantially in spatial organization, service accessibility, environmental exposure, functional balance, or resilience.

 HGGAN addresses these limitations through: